Home

 Brookhaven National Laboratory

 In 1947 Higinbotham took a position at the Brookhaven National Laboratory in Upton, New York.
 He was offered the Physics Department’s associate division chief position in experimental nuclear electronic instrumentation.
 Higinbotham was interested in the Brookhaven National Laboratory because of its focus on responsible and peaceful uses of nuclear power.
-At the end of 1948, he had received a series of promotions and achieved tenure.
+At the end of 1948, he received a series of promotions and achieved tenure.
 In 1952 Higinbotham was appointed the division head of the Instrumentation and Health Physics Department.
 It was during this time that “Tennis for Two” was introduced during the 1958 annual Visitors Day.
 He would hold this position for 17 years.

 From 1974 until he died in 1994, Higinbotham was a technical editor for the Journal of Nuclear Material Management which was published by the Institute of Nuclear Materials Management.